erikdrozina/scripts/README.md

 ## How to use:

-Open vars.txt and modify the values as you want and enjoy :)
+Open vars.txt and modify the values as you want.

+The bin folder contains script I added to my path so I can run them everywhere.\
+To do so you have to add the path where these file are stored to your path with

+    export PATH=$PATH:~/path

+You can add the path to your `~/.bashrc` too.

+Then change the permissions of the files in the folder with

+    chmod -R 755 ~/path

+Now you cna use the scripts inside the path where you want